 My trusty favorite diffusers have served me well over the years.
-In fact, I really don’t know what I’d do without them!
 Currently, I own five diffusers that I stash in different places around the house so that I can bring them out at a moment’s notice.

 I diffuse oils for SO many things.
 For instance, when my children are going through the dreaded insomnia phase, I break out their diffuser to use with sleep-promoting oils.
-Once and a while, I use it for migraines [source].
+Once in awhile, I use it for migraines [source].
 Or, when someone is sick, I diffuse air-purifying and germ-fighting essential oils.

 But sometimes, I just diffuse for the sheer pleasure of it.
 Often, I like to diffuse mood-boosting blends or even blends just to make the house smell nice.

 Many people start using essential oils and aromatherapy to help them with relaxation and stress relief.
-Certain essential oils evoke physical and emotional responses that can help ease the stressors of everyday life.
+Certain essential oils evoke physical and emotional responses that can help ease the stressors of everyday life, and many oils have relaxing and sedating properties that can help you fall asleep more easily.

-If you are using oils as a means to get better rest [source] and resist food cravings [source], which, in turn, may help strengthen your immune system.
+Essential oils are not only killing off viruses in the air, but they also give your immune system a boost.
+If you are using oils as a means to get better rest [source] and resist food cravings [source], that may help strengthen your immune system.
 Diffusing essential oils has also been shown to have antibacterial effects [source].

 The emotional center of your brain, the limbic system, is linked to your sense of smell.
 When you breathe in essential oil vapors, your olfactory bulb sends impulses to your brain [source], affecting heart rate, blood pressure, breathing, stress levels, memory, and hormones.